Overview

 • recursive (bool, optional) – When True synchronize all of the subdirectories recursively, defaults to True

-• regex_pattern (string, optional) – The regex pattern validating the buffer naming format
+• regex_pattern (string, optional) – The regex pattern validating the buffer naming format (matched on file.name)

 • verbose (int, optional) – verbosity level.
 0 = no feedback, 1 = progress bar